bollu/bollu.github.io/README.md

   belong to $D$.
 Often, $D$ is also closed under composition.
 - Said differently, $D$ is closed under all pullbacks, as well as composition.
-- A category with displays is _well rooted_ if the category has a terminal object $1$, and all maps into $1$ are display maps (ie, they can always be pulled back along any morphism)$.
+- A category with displays is _well rooted_ if the category has a terminal object $1$, and all maps into $1$ are display maps (ie, they can always be pulled back along any morphism).
 - This then implies that binary products exist (??
 HOW?)